Appropriations Club Handbook

 2. This budget is NOT used to request money for an event, fundraiser, or travel that your organization is planning.

-1. Each organization can only request one operational budget per semester (one for the fall semester, and one for the spring semester).
+1. Each organization can only request one operational budget per semester.

 3. Fall operational budgets can be requested between Block IV of the previous year and the last day of Block II of the current school year.